James Hogge

+Early life and career

 Hogge was educated at the Edinburgh Normal School, Moray House School of Education, and the University of Edinburgh, where he was president of the Liberal Association.
 Hogge at first wanted to be teacher.
 He began as pupil teacher in Edinburgh and was a 1st class King's Scholar at Moray House Training College, Edinburgh but he then qualified as a preacher in the United Free Church of Scotland.
 However, after engaging in work in the Edinburgh slums, he changed career again to concentrate on social work and research; first in Edinburgh, then in York with Joseph Rowntree and his son Seebohm.
-On 4 February 1905, Hogge married Florence Rebecca Metcalfe, a widow from Malton in Yorkshire.
-They had one son and two daughters.

 Political career

 Hogge was elected to the York City Council as a Progressive in the Castlegate ward from 1907–1913.
 He was president of the York City and County Liberal Club and secretary of the Thirsk and Malton Liberal Association.
-In December 1910, Hogge stood as Liberal candidate in the Camlachie division of Glasgow, losing narrowly to a Liberal Unionist;
+In December 1910, Hogge stood as Liberal candidate in the Camlachie division of Glasgow, losing narrowly to a Liberal Unionist.
+The intervention of the women's suffrage candidate, had the effect of ensuring the election of Mackinder, who opposed women's suffrage at the expense of Hogge, who supported it.